by Dr. Andrew Neville

 - Providing outside resources to balance and rest the overworked stress response system.

-- Dr. Neville works on an “energy-giving” diet, based on individualized, personalized dietary recommendations, to create the patient’s own best “low stress” plan.
+- Working on an energy-giving diet, based on individualized, personalized dietary recommendations, to create the patient’s own best “low stress” plan.

 - Controlling symptoms: utilizing natural methods with less reliance on pharmaceutical medications if possible.